Contact Centre AI Automation: Why Vendors Never Ask the Question That Determines Whether It Will Work

 It is also the only analysis that determines whether the implementation will work.

-Before your next AI vendor conversation, the Find Your Loop diagnostic identifies whether the demand you are being asked to automate is structurally generated - and what needs to change before automation will reduce it rather than accelerate it.
+The Find Your Loop diagnostic identifies which of these conditions is your dominant pattern before the vendor conversation begins and what needs to change before automation will reduce it rather than accelerate it.

 Comments